upsert/lutron-caseta-pro/ReadMe.md

 ```

 If connection errors are evident, try connecting to the IP listed in the configuration using a Telnet client such as [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).
 A connection refused or timeout error indicates the wrong IP address has been used or the Telnet Support has not been enabled in the mobile app under Settings -> Advanced -> Integration.

-## TODO

-* Confirm compatibility with Lutron occupancy sensors on Ra2 Select.

 ## Credits